sahilmtayade/FormFiller/README.md

 # ImageFormMapper

 ImageFormMapper is a tool for mapping and filling out scanned forms using sample data.
 It allows you to position all the necessary elements for mass-printing filled forms.
+This has been succesfully used for 1099 MISC and NEC form filling at enterprise scale.

 ## How to Customize Filled Forms